KenzieJunaidi/gamesage/README.md

 - Fetched via Steam API (game list, details, reviews)
 - Transformed into a structured custom dataset with 6000+ entries
-- Includes both categorical features (genres, tags, platforms) and textual features (descriptions, reviews)
+- Includes both categorical features (e.g., genres, tags, platforms) and textual features (e.g., game descriptions, user reviews)
+- Applied data cleaning (removing duplicates, handling missing values, and normalizing text) to ensure dataset quality

 ## 🌠 The Process

 The idea behind GameSage was to build a practical and scalable recommendation system tailored for gamers.
-Rather than relying on user-user collaborative filtering, we focused on **content-based filtering**, which lets the system work well even for lesser-known games.
-We started by fetching data directly from Steam’s API, shaping it into a structured dataset, and then applying both categorical encodings and transformer-based embeddings for textual data.
+Rather than relying on user-user collaborative filtering, we focused on content-based filtering, which lets the system work well even for lesser-known games.
+We started by fetching data directly from Steam’s API, performing data cleaning (removing duplicates, handling missing values, and normalizing text), and shaping it into a structured dataset.
+From there, we applied both categorical encodings and transformer-based embeddings for textual data.
 With KNN and cosine similarity as the model core, GameSage can recommend games based on a player’s favorite title, genre, or description.

 ## ⚙️ Running the Project